How can you make a work that becomes a way of looking again at a city rather than simply occupying it?

 My solution was to repeatedly cast the same simple bodyform and put it around the town, one on every contour the height of the sculpture.

-So the whole of downtown Stavanger has been mapped in 1.95 meter contours.
+So the whole of downtown Stavanger has been mapped in 1.95 metre contours.
 One sculpture lies more or less anywhere on every contour line.

 They are displaced vertebrae from an imagined column, the head of one connecting to the foot of the other.
 They are all facing out to sea, 8 degrees west of true north, the first one in the museum and the last in the sea.